mcdemarco/cardpen/doc/index.md

 #### Corners

-In the wild, card corner diameters vary between 1/8" and 1/4".
-You can set these in HCCDo, though leaving them off or getting them wrong will probably not matter much in the print process.
+You can set the corner radius in HCCDo, though leaving it off or getting them wrong will probably not matter much in the print process.
+In the wild, card corner diameters vary between 1/8" and 1/4"; The Game Crafter claims that "US Game" size tends to larger corner radius while smaller is standard.

 Read more about corners at [Dreadful Games](http://dreadfulgames.com/rounders-your-guide-to-rounded-corner-cards-for-your-board-game/).